 Considered an expert in his field, Clif has lectured extensively about renovating and updating mechanical systems for energy efficiency.
 He has also authored numerous articles appearing in national magazines on similar topics including energy efficiency, commissioning, and air quality.
 In 2008, Clif was named President and CEO of the 145-year-old firm.
 As President he is responsible for the strategic planning of the firm and implementation of the company’s vision.
 Clif earned a Bachelor of Science in Mechanical Engineering degree from the University of Maine at Orono.

-Christopher Hall previously worked at the Portland Regional Chamber of Commerce.
+Christopher Hall is the Director of Regional initiatives for the Greater Portland Council of Governments.
+He previously worked at the Portland Regional Chamber of Commerce for 10 years, including four as CEO.
 Prior to his work in Portland, Hall was Senior VP and General Counsel for the Maine State Chamber of Commerce for 17 years.
-Hall graduated from Bowdoin and Boston University School of Law.
-He has two adult children and lives in Portland.
+Hall graduated from Bowdoin College and Boston University School of Law.
+He lives in Falmouth with his wife Jahnna Steindl and son David.

 Dr. Richard Hopper, President, Kennebec Valley Community College (KVCC) assumed his post at KVCC in April 2013.
 Prior to KVCC, he was a Senior Education Specialist for the World Bank conducting analysis on education investments and reforms, overseeing lending operations in education, and leading technical assistance to governments worldwide.
 Dr. Hopper has 27 years of professional experience in teaching, higher education administration, economics of education, and international development.
 His formal academic training is in economics (George Washington University), international affairs (Geneva, Switzerland), and education policy (Harvard University).